rosiettan/SmartMethane/README.md

 learning is and how it can be deployed for use in imaging).

 10. Vision Systems Design.
 (2019, June 27).
 Five steps for building and deploying a deep learning neural network.
-Retrieved from click (This article provides a stepby-step guide for building and deploying a deep learning neural network).
+Retrieved from click (This article provides a step by-step guide for building and deploying a deep learning neural network).